Bromeliads are naturals for the indoor gardener. With their bold colors and easygoing ways, they make stunning houseplants.

 Although they like humidity, bromeliads have a reputation for handling occasional neglect with ease, making them ideal houseplants for travelers and gardening newbies.

-If your plant looks parched, you can always give it a spritz from a plant mister.
+If your plant looks parched, you can always give it a spritz from a spray bottle filled with water.

 In the case of tillandsia, an occasional rinsing in a bowl of room-temperature water will take care of dust and refresh the plant.